isohl/HARBOR-Tracker/README.md

 # HARBOR-Tracker
 ### Tracking software for the HARBOR Balloon Project

-This repository contains the code for tracking and telemetry of the Weber State University High Altitude Reseach Ballooning for Outreach and Research (HARBOR) project.
+This repository contains the code for tracking and telemetry of the Weber State University High Altitude Reconnaissance Ballooning for Outreach and Research (HARBOR) project.
 More information on this project can be found at http://harbor.weber.edu/.

 ### Function
 This software presents an interface to tracking a balloon through the amateur radio APRS format.
-The intended setup of the system requires a Python-capable computer connected via RS232 to a Kenwood D710 Radio (another radio may be used with a custom start file).
+The intended setup of the system requires a Python-capable computer connected via RS232 to a Kenwood D710-A Radio (another radio may be used with a custom start file).
 The main program then launches a webserver on port 8001 that any computer with access to to the host's IP can access.
 This webpage displays current information about the balloon (and if available, host radio) and includes the current track plotted on a map of the area.

 ### Requirements
 Running the main program requires several packages: